Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent1

 F, #27512, b.
 25 April 1898, d.
 June 1995

-Joyce Elizabeth Mary Langdale was born on 25 April 1898.
-She was the daughter of Colonel Philip Joseph Langdale and Gertrude Lysley Derriman.1 She married, firstly, Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent, son of Sir Edmund Bernard Fitzalan-Howard, 1st Viscount FitzAlan of Derwent and Lady Mary Caroline Bertie, on 9 May 1922.1 She and Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent were divorced in 1955.1 She married, secondly, William Thomas George Wentworth-Fitzwilliam, 10th Earl FitzWilliam, son of George Charles FitzWilliam and Daisy Evelyn Lyster, on 3 April 1956.
-She died in June 1995 at age 97.
-Her will was probated, at £25,232,890 net.
+Joyce Elizabeth Mary Langdale was born on 25 April 1898.2 She was the daughter of Colonel Philip Joseph Langdale and Gertrude Lysley Derriman.1,2 She married, firstly, Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent, son of Edmund Bernard Fitzalan-Howard, 1st Viscount FitzAlan of Derwent and Lady Mary Caroline Bertie, on 9 May 1922.1 She and Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent were divorced in 1955.1 She married, secondly, William Thomas George Wentworth-Fitzwilliam, 10th Earl Fitzwilliam, son of George Charles FitzWilliam and Daisy Evelyn Lyster, on 3 April 1956.2 She died in June 1995 at age 97.
+Her will was proven (by probate), at £25,232,890 net.

 From 9 May 1922, her married name became Fitzalan-Howard.
-As a result of her marriage, Joyce Elizabeth Mary Langdale was styled as Viscountess Fitzalan of Derwent on 18 May 1947.
+After her marriage, Joyce Elizabeth Mary Langdale was styled as Viscountess Fitzalan of Derwent on 18 May 1947.
 From 3 April 1956, her married name became Wentworth-Fitzwilliam.

 Children of Joyce Elizabeth Mary Langdale and Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent